 How do I obtain a crash report?

-For an official copy of a crash report, fill out a Request for Crash Report Information
+for purchase online.
+For an official copy of a crash report, go to

 How do I obtain a crime report?

 Contact the Records Specialist at 444-7629.
 Reports can be emailed or mailed via postal service for $2 per page.